KCollins/KCollins.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Welcome to my website.
-I'm currently a postdoctoral researcher for the NSF Office of Polar Programs.
-I work at the [Space Science Institute](https://www.spacescience.org) — they're in Boulder, Colorado, but I'm in Cleveland, Ohio most of the time.
+I'm currently a Research Scientist at the [Space Science Institute](https://www.spacescience.org) — they're in Boulder, Colorado, but I'm in Cleveland, Ohio most of the time.

 This site isn't a comprehensive record of what I do, just stuff I wanted to be able to link to online.
 If you want to get in touch, have a look at the left sidebar.